Telek (album): Reception

-Lesley Sly of Rolling Stone called the album "a mixed bag of traditional songs, rock and stringband music" saying "Whether in sparse semi-acoustic settings, chanting over pounding and complex percussion, or telling stories in fields of ambience, Telek is compelling." calling the album "One of the best 'world' releases, so far this year."
+Lesley Sly of Rolling Stone called the album "a mixed bag of traditional songs, rock and stringband music", saying "Whether in sparse semi-acoustic settings, chanting over pounding and complex percussion, or telling stories in fields of ambience, Telek is compelling." calling the album "One of the best 'world' releases, so far this year."

 Bruce Elder of the Sydney Morning Herald said, "The magic of this recording lies in the way it mixes traditional and contemporary sounds.
-It is a triumphant celebration of the ower and beauty of Telek's songwriting and singing."
+It is a triumphant celebration of the power and beauty of Telek's songwriting and singing."
 Elder called it "a crime that world music fans in Australia have ignored the music of our immediate area" adding "there is still no truly well-produced recording of the harmonising of choirs from Fiji or the Cook Islands.
 This marvellous record should go a long way to putting Papua New Guinea on the international music map."